Find Grad Schools

 62 Yearly Graduations

 Texas Tech University tops the list of the most popular school in the U.S. for communication & journalism majors who are seeking their graduate certificate.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
 During the most recent year for which we have data, 62 people received their graduate certificate in communication & journalism from Texas Tech.
-Of these students, 64% were women and 34% were members of underrepresented racial-ethnic groups.
-Texas Tech University communication & journalism graduates who receive their graduate certificate go on to jobs earning a median salary of $42,081.
+About 76% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #2